 - Some people suffer from gastric distress when taking gels and sports drinks.
-To avoid this, either stick with a low GI food like energy bars or train yourself, in the last four weeks leading up to the event, to digest gels during the ride.
+To avoid this, either stick with a low GI food like energy bars.

 - It is generally accepted that you consume gels with water only.

 - The body can digest around a maximum of 1.25 litres of water per hour.
-On hotter days and during the heat of the midday, you’ll need to consume more water than on cooler days.
+On hotter days and during the heat of the midday sun, you’ll need to consume more water than on cooler days.

 - If you are consuming more sports drink on hot days you’ll need to dilute your sports drink down a little to avoid gastric distress.